chasecarter1104/CS_Portfolio/README.md

 Data Structures and Algorithms: Projects related to fundamental data structures (e.g., Stacks, Queues, Linked Lists) and algorithm implementations.

-Object-Oriented Programming (OOP): Projects where I applied the principles of OOP, such as encapsulation, inheritance, and polymorphism.

 Computer Architecture/Organization: Includes Assembly programming assignments that explore the low-level workings of computers.

 Database Management: Projects involving SQL, relational databases, and working with data management systems.